prataprc/prataprc.github.io/_posts/2018-03-11-msgpack-vs-cbor.md

 JSON is by far the most popular serialization format used by programmers due to its immense popularity in web.
-It is self describing, because it is encoded in human readable text, and supports a set data types that are supported by most of the languages.
+It is self describing, because it is encoded in human readable text, and support a set data types that are available in most of the languages.
 Nevertheless, there are few shortcomings as well.

-* In-efficient over the wire due to bloated foot-print.
+* Inefficient over the wire due to bloated foot-print.
 * Can be CPU hungry, because it is not friendly with machine format.
 * No support for formal grammar definition, hence interface contracts are hard to communicate and enforce.